liushuping/blog/2014/javascript-this-is-function-execution-context.md

 var obj = new MyObj();
 obj.register();
 ```
-They we expected the output of clicking the button is 'MyObj', but actually not.
+Then we expected the output of clicking the button is 'MyObj', but actually not.
 Because the jQuery has its own function execution definition which is the element itself.

+---
+by liushuping